DUNE-DAQ/docs/docs/packages/daq-release/development_workflow_gitflow.md

 * Version tags:

-    * made by repo maintainers
+    * Made by repo maintainers

-    * in the format of `vX.Y.Z` where `X`, `Y` and `Z` is a digit for `MAJOR, MINOR, PATCH` version respectively;
+    * In the format of `vX.Y.Z` where `X`, `Y` and `Z` is a digit for `MAJOR, MINOR, PATCH` version respectively

-    * at a minimum, if `X` is not advanced in a newer DAQ release, and a new tag is needed, the minor version `Y` should be advanced.
+    * At a minimum, if `X` is not advanced in a newer DAQ release, and a new tag is needed, the minor version `Y` should be advanced.

 * DAQ release tags:

-    * made by the software coordination team;
+    * Made by the software coordination team;

-    * alias to a version tag;
+    * Aliased to a version tag;

-    * in the format of `dunedaq-vX.X.X` where X is a digit.
+    * Nomenclature: `fddaq-vX.Y.Z` (FD packages), `nddaq-vX.Y.Z` (ND packages), `dunedaq-vX.Y.Z` (common packages)

 ## Release cycle

 We have adopted a three-phased release cycle:

-1. Phase-1, active development period;
+1. Phase-1, active development period

-2. Phase-2, testing period;
+2. Phase-2, testing period

-3. Phase-3, post release (patch release) period.
+3. Phase-3, post release (patch release) period

 ### Phase 1 - Active Development Period

 In this period, developers make frequent updates to the `develop` branch via pull requests.
-The workflow will be like the following:
+The workflow is as follows:

-1. Create a GitHub issue in the repo describe the code change.
+1. Create a GitHub Issue in the repo describing the code change.
 This is optional for small changes.

-2. Create a topic branch; (`git checkout develop; git checkout -b dingpf/issue_12_feature_dev_demo`)
+2. Create a feature branch, preferably containing the GitHub user name of the creator and the Issue (if applicable).
+E.g. `git checkout develop; git checkout -b dingpf/issue_12_feature_dev_demo`

-3. Make code development, commit, and push the topic branch to GitHub; (`git push -u origin dingpf/issue_12_feature_dev_demo`)
+3. Locally make commits to the feature branch and push it to GitHub; (`git push -u origin dingpf/issue_12_feature_dev_demo`)

-4. Create a pull request to the `develop` branch and link the issue to the pull request if one was created in step 1;
+4. Create a pull request to the `develop` branch and link the issue to the pull request if applicable

 5. Technically, the pull request can be merged without reviews.
 But it's highly recommended the author request reviews from other developers if the code change is significant.